idanidan29/idanidan29/README.md

 # 💫 About Me:
 I'm a passionate full-stack developer dedicated to creating meaningful applications.
-From backend systems to dynamic frontend experiences, I enjoy building applications that are both functional and engaging.
+From backend systems to dynamic frontend experiences.
 With a focus on clean, efficient code, I’m always excited to tackle new challenges and contribute to innovative projects.

 ![Profile Views](https://komarev.com/ghpvc/?username=idanidan29&label=Profile%20Views&color=blue&style=for-the-badge)
 ## 🌐 Socials: